alexlyul/WebpackCustomDeployPlugin/README.md

  Webpack custom deploy plugin
 ============================

-Once webpack generates a bundle you can do anything with its content.
+Once webpack generates a bundle you can deploy it or do anything with its content.
-It saves time because you do not need any watchers and reading from hard drive.
+This plugin saves your time because you do not need any watchers and reading from hard drive.

  Example usage
 --------------------------------